simpeter/apd/docs/lab0.md

 ## Form a group of 2 or 3 students and let us know who is in it

 All projects of this course will be performed in groups of 2-3 students.
-Please declare your group's membership via Canvas by October 6.
+Please declare your group's membership via Canvas (Go to `People`->`Groups` and self sign-up) by October
+6.

 You might also want to create a **private** gitlab repository for your group that you can use for collaboration.
 You can use this repository